yiisoft/db-migration/docs/en/usage-with-symfony-console.md

         );
     }
 }
 ```

-3.- Copy the script `./vendor/yiisoft/yii-db-migration/bin/yii` and `./vendor/yiisoft/yii-db-migration/bin/yii.bat` they must be copied
+3. Copy the script `./vendor/yiisoft/yii-db-migration/bin/yii` and `./vendor/yiisoft/yii-db-migration/bin/yii.bat`
-to the `root` folder of your project, otherwise the command will not work.
+   they must be copied to the `root` folder of your project, otherwise the command will not work.

 ```shell
 cp ./vendor/yiisoft/yii-db-migration/bin/yii ./
 cp ./vendor/yiisoft/yii-db-migration/bin/yii.bat ./
 ```

-4.- Run the command `./yii` to see the list of available commands.
+4. Run the command `./yii` to see the list of available migration commands.

 ```shell
 ./yii
 ```